dmglutton/WAI-Guideline-Compliancy/README.md

 ## Learning Points

-It was really nice to get to apply some of the skills I have learned so far like HTML semantics and using the flexbox to adjust content within the viewport
+It was really fun to apply some of the skills I have learned so far like HTML semantics and using the flexbox and media query to adjust content within the viewport

 ## Author Info